renatomassaro/blog/content/post/0001_hello_world/index.en.md

 ### Alignment applies to indexes, too!

--- TODO: Melhorar
+What’s often overlooked is that data alignment doesn’t just impact the rows in your tables — it applies to indexes as well.
+This can be surprising because we typically think of indexes as compact, optimized structures that exist purely to speed up queries.
+However, Postgres ensures that data in indexes follows the same alignment rules as table rows, which means that misaligned columns can inflate the size of your indexes just as they do with tables.

-This is actually how I found out about the issue.
+This is actually how I originally found out about the importance of data alignment in Postgres.
 I had an `(int8, int8)` index, which I restructured to be `(int4, int8)` to result in a smaller table/index size.
 Imagine my surprise when I benchmarked and realized the index size did not change at all!

+This is a critical point to take home: **misaligned columns affect your indexes too**, potentially increasing both disk usage and memory consumption.
+Keeping indexes aligned can therefore have a significant impact on database performance and resource efficiency.

 ### What it looks like in practice